-Up Your Game: 6 STEM-Hoops Connections for March Madness
+Up Your Game 6 STEM-Hoops Relations for March Madness

 It is the middle of March, and for a lot of people, the highlight of the college basketball season.
 At Project Lead The Way, we always say that STEM is part of everyday life, and March Madness is no exception.
 So while you get ready for two and a half solid weeks of college hoops, here are a few fun facts you probably didn’t know about your favorite time of the year.
 They might even help you pick the winning team for your bracket.